jefdaj/ortholang-demo/templates/intro.md

 [here][4]) about collaborating, running your search on the [Berkeley high-performance compute cluster][2], or installing Detourrr at your institution.

-## How to use the docs
+## Quick Start

-The fastest way to start is probably to skip back and forth between the examples and tutorial.
+The fastest way to start is probably to skip back and forth between the tutorial and examples.
 Read the tutorial and look for each new concept in the examples, or play with the examples and read the tutorial as needed when they don't do what you expect.